Create threshold areas

 Tip:

-You can filter a layer by attributes in the project content panel and then use the filtered layer in the workflow.
+You can filter a layer by attributes in the project content panel and use the filtered layer in the workflow.

 5. Choose a variable for the analysis.
 Click Change variable > Browse for a variable to select a variable from the data browser.